Josias Braun-Blanquet

 Josias Braun-Blanquet (3 August 1884 – 20 September 1980) was an influential phytosociologist and botanist.
-Braun-Blanquet was born in Chur, Switzerland and died in Montpellier, France.
+Braun-Blanquet was born in Chur, Switzerland, and died in Montpellier, France.

 Biography

-Work

 In Josias Braun-Blanquet's dissertation, supervised by Charles Flahault, he worked on the phytosociology of the southern Cévennes.
+Between 1918 and 1938 he edited the exsiccata Flora Rhaetica exsiccata distributing plant specimens with detailed information on their habitat and ecological demands.
 Subsequently he established the modern way of classifying vegetation according to floristic composition.
 This is what makes him one of the most influential botanists until today.

 Braun-Blanquet's way of classifying a plant community uses the scientific name of its most characteristic species as namesake, changing the ending of the generic name to "-etum" and treating the specific epithet as adjective.
 Thus, a particular type of mesotrophic grassland widespread in western Europe and dominated only by false oat-grass (Arrhenatherum elatius) becomes Arrhenatheretum elatioris Br.-Bl..

 To distinguish between similar plant communities dominated by the same species, other important species are included in the name which otherwise is formed according to the same rules.
 Another type of mesotrophic pastureland – also widespread in western Europe but dominated by black knapweed (Centaurea nigra) and crested dog's-tail (Cynosurus cristatus) – is consequently named Centaureo-Cynosuretum cristati Br.-Bl. & Tx..

 If the second species is characteristic but notably less dominant than the first one, its genus name may be used as the adjective, for example in Pterocarpetum rhizophorosus, a type of tropical scrubland near water which has abundant Pterocarpus officinalis and significant (though not overwhelmingly prominent) red mangrove (Rhizophora mangle).